Basic Policy for Corporate Governance

 Corporate Governance Structure

-- The Board of Directors has four directors (excluding directors who are members of the Audit and Supervisory Committee) and three outside directors who are members of the Audit and Supervisory Committee.
+- The Board of Directors has three directors (excluding directors who are members of the Audit and Supervisory Committee) and three outside directors who are members of the Audit and Supervisory Committee.
 The Board of Directors is the highest ranking decision-making unit.
 The directors meet once each month to reach decisions about items designated by management policies and laws and regulations as well as about other important matters.
 The Board of Directors also supervises the performance of the directors.

 - The Board of Directors names executive directors and executive officers who are responsible for conducting business operations.
 As needed, executive officers are asked to attend board meetings in order to explain management decisions accurately and to conduct business operations quickly.